cjdbarlow/Part-One/venous-return.md

 This is the mean pressure of the circulation when there is no flow.
 It is an indicator of circulatory filling, and is a function of circulating volume and vascular compliance.
     * Normal mean systemic filling pressure is **~7mmHg**
 * $$RAP$$ is the right atrial pressure
-An elevated RAP reduces rvenous return.
+An elevated RAP reduces venous return.
 * $$RVR$$ is the resistance to venous return

 This relationship can be expressed graphically: